C. K. Prahalad: Education and teaching

 Prahalad was born in Madhwa brahmin family at Coimbatore (Tamil Nadu) in 1941.
 His father was a Tamil scholar and judge in Madras (now Chennai).

 At 19, he had finished his BSc degree in physics from Loyola College, Chennai, part of the University of Madras, and joined Union Carbide, where he worked for four years.
-Four years later he did postgraduate work in management at the Indian Institute of Management Ahmedabad.
+Four years later in 1964 he enrolled for the pioneer batch of Postgraduate Programme in Business Administration at the Indian Institute of Management Ahmedabad and graduated in 1966.

 At Harvard Business School, Prahalad wrote a doctoral thesis on multinational management in two and a half years, graduating with a DBA degree in 1975.
 After graduating from Harvard, Prahalad returned to the Indian Institute of Management Ahmedabad to serve as professor before returning to US again in 1977.

 He returned to the United States in 1977, with an appointment to the University of Michigan's Ross School of Business Administration.
 He eventually became a tenured full professor, earning the university's highest distinction, Distinguished University Professor, in 2005.